-Leena Al Olaimy is a leading social innovator in the Arab world and is the author of Compassionate Counterterrorism: The Power of Inclusion in Fighting Fundamentalism.
+Leena Al Olaimy is a leading social innovator in the Arab world and award-winning author of Compassionate Counterterrorism: The Power of Inclusion in Fighting Fundamentalism.
 In 2010, she cofounded 3BL Associates (3BL), a people+planet strategy consultancy working on interconnected sustainable development issues like peace, environment, innovation, and equitable economic growth.
 Through 3BL’s consultancy arm, she advises companies, governments, multilaterals, and international NGOs on designing inclusive and financially sustainable models to advance social and environmental progress.
 Through 3BL’s think-do-tank, Al Olaimy cofounded award-winning ventures like Public-Planet Partnerships, Nonviolent Resilience, and Diversity On Board.

 Al Olaimy serves on the Chatham House steering committee for the Future Dynamics in the Gulf project.
 She previously served on the advisory board of His Royal Highness Prince El Hassan Bin Talal of Jordan’s West Asia-North Africa Forum and on the Board of Trustees for the Bahrain Foundation for Dialogue.
 Post-Arab Awakening, she was invited to meet with leaders representing both sides of “The Troubles” in Northern Ireland and with the African National Congress and former de Klerk administration government leaders from South Africa’s Apartheid era to learn from their experiences in reconciliation.